 The north-south displacements of the CAP evident in the hourly surface temperature analyses and other earlier figures result in part from the southerly flow crossing over the Traverse Mountains into the SLV.
 The vertical profiles of potential temperature and wind speed upstream of the Traverse Mountains at Lehi, UT (red triangle in Fig. 1) are shown at 0600 UTC 3 December in Fig. 7a, which corresponds to the time of the furthest northward displacement of the CAP.
-Disregarding the sharp surface-based inversion, the profiles suggest upstream conditions can be characterized at that time as a two-layer stably-stratified fluid: nearly constant wind speed and potential temperature above 1750 m with 6K lower potential temperature below 1650 m with increasing wind speeds through the lower layer and extending into the intervening strong stable layer.
+The profiles suggest upstream conditions can be characterized at that time as a two-layer stably-stratified fluid: nearly constant wind speed and potential temperature above 1750 m with 6K lower potential temperature below 1650 m with increasing wind speeds through the lower layer and extending into the intervening strong stable layer.

 Ignoring the surface based inversion, which reflects local conditions at the observation site, it is possible to compute the internal Froude number from this profile as